xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-CREATE.OBJECT   Creates an object
+CREATE.OBJECT&nbsp;&nbsp;&nbsp;Creates an object

-DELETE.ARROW   Deletes the selected arrow
+DELETE.ARROW&nbsp;&nbsp;&nbsp;Deletes the selected arrow

-FORMAT.MOVE   Moves the selected object
+FORMAT.MOVE&nbsp;&nbsp;&nbsp;Moves the selected object

-FORMAT.SIZE   Changes the size of the selected object
+FORMAT.SIZE&nbsp;&nbsp;&nbsp;Changes the size of the selected object

-PATTERNS   Changes the appearance of the selected object
+PATTERNS&nbsp;&nbsp;&nbsp;Changes the appearance of the selected object

 Return to [top](#A)